Black holes and causal nonlinear electrodynamics: Exact Reissner-Nordstr om dyons

 As $r_c\to GM$ in the $T\to\infty$ limit there is no instability outside the horizon, at $r=GM$, as expected because the $T\to\infty$ limit of Born is Maxwell.
 However, for finite $T$ there {\sl is} an instability with $r_c>GM$, i.e. not ``hidden'' behind the horizon as one might have thought possible.
 It is an instability against certain perturbations of the radial fields away from spherical symmetry.
 This conclusion assumes the validity of the approximations made in arriving at the formula \eqref{rc}.
-We expect these approximations to be valid when $r_c\gg GM$, which occurs when the ``gravitational Born length'' $1/\sqrt{GT}$ is much greater than the horizon radius; equivalently \be \ell_{gB} \gg \sqrt{G} Q\, . \ee Comparison with \eqref{strong} shows that the RN black hole is one with very strong fields, but we think it likely that this restriction is simply due to our approximations and that there will always be an instability outside the event horizon for an acausal NLED.
+We expect these approximations to be valid when $r_c\gg GM$, which occurs when the ``gravitational Born length'' $1/\sqrt{GT}$ is much greater than the horizon radius; equivalently \be \ell_{gB} \gg \sqrt{G} Q\, . \ee Comparison with \eqref{strong} shows that the RN black hole is one with very strong fields, but we think it likely that a less severe limitation on the result would emerge from a better calculation using the spherical symmetry of the background.